Courses Master Display 2025-2026

 This course belongs to the following programmes / specialisations

-Master Fiscal Economics Transitional Regulation
+Master Fiscal Economics TR - Economics Electives

 Master International Business - Accounting and Business Information Technology Compulsory Course(s)